elastic/kibana/src/plugins/index_pattern_editor/README.md

 You first need to add in your kibana.json the "`indexPatternEditor`" plugin as a required dependency of your plugin.

-You can use the `<IndexPatternEditor />` component or the API available on the start contract of the indexPatternEditor plugin:
+You will then receive in the start contract of the indexPatternEditor plugin the following API:

 ### `userPermissions.editIndexPattern(): boolean`

 Convenience method that uses the `core.application.capabilities` api to determine whether the user can edit the index pattern.

-### `openEditor(options: OpenEditorOptions): CloseEditor`
+### `openEditor(options: IndexPatternEditorProps): CloseEditor`

 Use this method to display the index pattern editor to create an index pattern.